 Texas Integrated Eligibility Redesign System (TIERS) users must be authorized by Local Workforce Development Board (Board) or Workforce Solutions Office staff before TIERS access can be granted.
 Board or Workforce Solutions Office staff is required to confirm that it is appropriate for the requested individual to have TIERS access before submitting request forms.

-To request new, update, reset, or delete existing TIERS access, forms must be completed and submitted for Workforce Solutions Office staff by the local TWIST system administrator.
+To request new, update, reset, or delete existing TIERS access, forms must be completed and submitted for Workforce Solutions Office staff by the local WorkInTexas.com system administrator.

 B-501: Forms Required for Access to TIERS